asiacanady/s18-a03/README.md

     - Also remove extra white space from the beginning of the first name field.
     - Also the first name may have a middle name.
 Remove it by splitting on ' ' and keeping the first element.

-8. What are the minimum, 25th percentile, mean, median, 75th percentile, and maximum salaries?
+8. What are the minimum, mean, median, and maximum salaries?
 (8 points)

 In addition to the `percentile` and `mean` helpers you wrote, you may use the built-in python functions `min` and `max`.
 You'll need to update `helper.read_salaries` to convert salaries, when present, to a number.
 Hint: first removing the dollar sign and then using the type conversion function `float`.
 Also be sure to ignore missing salaries (for wage workers) in your calculations here.